kamranalisays/react-course-use-effect-hook/README.md

     2.2 - After cloning the repo you have to install node modules.

-         Step-1 Open the terminal and change the directory to use-state-hook
+         Step-1 Open the terminal and change the directory to use-effect-hook-app

          Step-2 Install the node modules by the following command

                  npm install

-               For Example :   E:\temporary\use-state-hook> npm install
+               For Example :   E:\temporary\use-effect-hook-app> npm install